“Time is money” – Benjamin Franklin

 Care must be exercised when considering pre-populating any portion of the FMEA.
 There are potential benefits and potential downsides to pre-population, and the team should be fully aware of the benefits and downsides.

 Selective use of pre-population can speed up the in-meeting time.
-The referenced article discusses which portions of the FMEA can be pre-populated, and how to avoid the shortcomings.
+The referenced article discusses which portions of the FMEA can be pre-populated and how to avoid the shortcomings.

 Summarizing, the best FMEA facilitators use strategies like the above to reduce in-meeting time.
 The long-term success or failure of FMEAs in a company can depend in part on the perceived value the FMEA compared to the investment of the in-meeting time of the participants.
+For a broader context on how to structure and prioritize your workload around FMEA activities, exploring time management strategies for FMEA can help teams allocate their limited hours more effectively.

 Use periodic process checks with your FMEA team and ask them if they have ideas how to save in-meeting time, without compromising the quality of results.